-The setup options for PanelPro are saved in their own startup file, distinct from those in DecoderPro.
-Normally you will use the same settings for both DecoderPro and PanelPro.
+The setup options for PanelPro are saved in their own startup file, distinct from those in DecoderPro and DP3.
+Normally you will use the same settings for DecoderPro, DP3, and PanelPro.

-Be sure to not try and run both PanelPro and DecoderPro at the same time.
-They are essentially the same program, so you have the full capabilities of each no matter how you initially start it running.
+Be sure to not try and run both PanelPro, DP3, or DecoderPro at the same time.
+They are essentially the same programs, so you have the full capabilities of each no matter how you initially start it running.
+You may only run them simultaniously if they use different ports for communicating.